 In my first article, I explored how the Church Father theologians like Justin Martyr and Irenaeus, evaluated pagan gods like Aesculapius and Dionysus as well as Gnostic heretics like Simon Magus, Carpocrates, Mani and of course, the Gnostics themselves and their associations with healing, charlatanism, demonic fabrications and sorcery.
 And as it turns out, the many heresiarchs’ magical practices painfully described by the Catholic heresiologists, actually match up well and are virtually identical with Jesus’ own practices and identification as “Son of God” described in the Gospels and by his multiple detractors being the Pharisees and pagan philosophers like Celsus.
 Yet, there are even more fascinating details regarding these troublesome heretics, saucy saviors and pagan rapscallion demigods.

-According to Acts, Simon Magus was a fraud and trickster who feigned his Christian faith, supposing that the apostles themselves performed their healing by the art of sorcery, and not by the power of God, through the imposition of hands, suspected that even this was done through a kind of greater knowledge of magic, while offering money to the apostles.
+According to Acts, Simon Magus was a fraud and trickster who feigned his Christian faith.
+Simon also supposedly assumed that the apostles themselves performed their healing by the art of sorcery, and not by the power of God, through the imposition of hands.
+His suspected that such miracles were done through a kind of greater knowledge of magic, while offering money to the apostles.
 By this offering of money, he thought, he too, might receive this power of bestowing the Holy Spirit.
 Peter rebukes this attempt to buy the power of the Holy Spirit, when he says in Acts viii.
 20, 21, 23:

 Harsh words from the Rock, himself against the humble magician.
 Simon whimpers away by saying: